geraltofrivia/AI-Onsite-ZT/README.md

 We would like you to discuss the results and share your suggestions on how to determine whether two pieces of code are similar.

-[OPTIONAL] If you have time, you may deepen your initial solution, Here are some potential ideas for your inspiration (not restrictive, you can come up with other ideas):
+[OPTIONAL] If you have time, you may want to deepen your initial solution, Here are some potential ideas for your inspiration (not restrictive, you can come up with other ideas):

-- compare with a different embedding model (e.g. UnixCoder)
-- more detailed analysis of the data
-- closer inspection of the applicability of your solution different use case requirements, e.g. in balancing the similar code detection and noises
+' Compare with a different embedding model (e.g. UnixCoder) ' Closer inspection of the applicability of your solution to use cases in the real life.
+An example: how can this be applied to repo clone detection, i.e. detecting if there are some similar functions in big repos?

 ## Overview